-With humble boldness, the kind of wise conduct I value, trusts that happiest of us are those who can say when dying "Yes, I lived!", "I lived my time, not just spent it", “I played my part, to my best!”
+With humble boldness, the kind of wise conduct I value, trusts that happiest of us are those who can say when dying "Yes, I lived!", "I lived my time, not just consumed it", “I played my part, to my best!”

 “Wise conduct” also thrives on interpretation, on finding or creating meaning and giving shape to one’s life and environment.
 Wise persons create and spread around them propitious meaning.

 Wise conduct starts with understanding that whatever we do has not only a cause and a goal to achieve but also, unavoidably, intention and a meaning and style which we should respect.
-Conduct expresses and creates the identity of the one who acts.
+Conduct exerted as meaningful expresses and creates the identity of the one who acts.
 Even the simplest actions, like eating or say, walking, gain a meaning in the street, when other people are present; so much more, the acts of relationship, of work, of conflict and cooperation... all the purposeful human actions gain value when they have meaning.
 Meaning respected or missed, can raise us or debase us.
 Many, most actions have a sense beyond usefulness even when we do them alone; a sense that counts for who we are.
 Alas, while busy, thriving to accomplish task, it is easy to miss taking notice that how we do things, how we respect what we do, grows, unperceived, to become as important as what we do, sometimes even more important.

 Doing things well to better ourselves is based on understanding that there is always a double face of whatever we do.
-Beyond task skilfully done there is always a human side of doing things - while alone, together or in response to other people - evaluated in people terms and civilisation terms, with meaning interpreted through feelings, interests, custom and otherwise shared sense.
+Beyond task skilfully done there is always a human side of doing things - while alone, together or in response to other people - evaluated in people terms and civilisation terms, with meaning interpreted through feelings, values, interests, custom and otherwise shared sense.

-If you care to observe, the human activities that count, even the simplest – like greeting, eating, working together - taking place in all walks of life, daily, political or religious, tend to increase their meaning by becoming conventional, ritualized in various degrees, with significance given, from simple formality to to habit and often to elaborate ritual.
+If you care to observe, the human activities that count, even the simplest – like greeting, eating, working together - taking place in all walks of life, daily, political or religious, tend to establish and increase their meaning by becoming conventional, ritualized in various degrees, with significance and manner given, from simple formality to to habit and often to elaborate ritual.
 Wise conduct thrives on understanding and learning to practice all this; occasionally by going beyond it.

 What it is not

-The substance of wise conduct is – at the core - intent-full action in the mind, expressed as action in the world; choices made and rejected, new things started, keeping direction on track, waiting, holding back judiciously, avoiding, and not doing things contrary to what we know to be wisdom.
-The art of wise conduct is “immaterially” armed with a great treasury of mental tools, turns of mind, as I like to call them, and know-how – known ways of doing things properly – some born, some learned and developed.
+The substance of wise conduct is – at the core - intent-full action in the mind, expressed as action in the world; choices made and rejected in the mind, new things started, keeping direction on track, waiting, holding back judiciously, avoiding, and not doing things contrary to what we know to be wisdom.
+The art of wise conduct is “immaterially” armed with good judgement, a great treasury of mental tools, turns of mind, as I like to call them, and know-how – known ways of doing things properly – some born, some learned and developed.
 I do not expand this subject for the time being, to avoid being absorbed in it for a long while, preventing me to advance this study.

 We share necessary functioning and adaptive behaviour with most of the other animals learning to respond properly or trained to do the required thing less they die.
 We can certainly learn some wisdom going back occasionally to their naturalness and simplicity.
 We are all of flesh and bone that will turn to dust.
 However, wise conduct is, above this, that of conscious persons, of non-interchangeable people with ancestors, names, roles, life-histories, world-views, values and egos not entirely rational; who they are and what they believe and desire counts.
-We are rational or irrational agents, not just the “subjects” of research to which the detestable reductionism of last century’s psychology tried to cut us down.
+We are rational or irrational agents, not just the “subjects” of research to which the detestable reductionism of last century’s psychology insisted to cut us down.